SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Using item-giving process.
 Accepted items are identical to Skeleton Girls.

-To befriend, the player must have Wither effect (not the effect of Necromancer's Hat), and there are must >=8 wither roses (blocks) in the 15x15x15 area centered by the mob.
+To give items, the player must have Wither effect (not the effect of Necromancer's Hat), and there are must >=8 wither roses (blocks) in the 15x15x15 area centered by the mob.
 Once there're <8, the progress will drop by 0.1 each second.
-If it damaged you, there will be 60s cooldown during which you cannot give item, but no interruption.
+If it damaged you, there will be 60s cooldown during which you cannot give item, but no interruption (no losing progress).

 ##### Interaction